 Interview and selection day: Nursing/Registered Nurse MSc Interview and selection day: MSc Nursing/Registered Nurse Thank you for your application to study in the Faculty of Health, Social Care and Education, and congratulations on your invitation to our interview and selection day.
 Here you’ll find more information about the day, how to prepare and what to bring with you.
 If we make you an offer, we very much hope that you’ll accept Kingston as your first choice and join us for the next academic year.
 Please read all of the information carefully, including the information in PDF documents.
-MSc Interview and selection day programme Download the full Interview and selection day programme [PDF] Documents you must bring with you There are a number of documents you MUST bring to the interview and selection day in order for us to check that you meet the criteria and process any potential offer given.
-Download the list of documents you must bring with you [PDF] Preparing for your interview Kingston University moved to degree only nursing education in September 2011 and implemented a more innovative way of interviewing candidates for our new degree programmes, called ‘multiple-mini interviews’ (MMIs).
+MSc Interview and selection day programme Download either the morning or afternoon programme based on your interview time: Morning programme – Interview and selection day programme [PDF] Afternoon programme – Interview and selection day programme [PDF] Documents you must bring with you You must bring photographic identification, and one copy of this, with you to your interview.
+We would ask you to upload any qualifications that you have already achieved following the instructions sent with your login details Download the information on acceptable photographic identification you must bring with you [PDF] Preparing for your interview Kingston University moved to degree only nursing education in September 2011 and implemented a more innovative way of interviewing candidates for our new degree programmes, called ‘multiple-mini interviews’ (MMIs).
 The MMI approach is a robust and efficient assessment method that is less subjective than a panel interview, ensuring that candidates are treated fairly.
 The aim is to establish whether you have the appropriate skills and attributes to complete the course successfully and to practise professionally.
 During the MMI you’ll undertake a cycle of four assessment stations with four tasks, scenarios or questions.
 Each station will assess some of the key characteristics identified by the Nursing and Midwifery Council in their review of pre-registration nursing education, allowing us to ascertain your suitability for nurse training.
 These characteristics are identified in the Student Nurse Person Specification (see below).
-Please read carefully the following information for further details of this process: About multiple-mini interviews [PDF] You can also find some useful information on preparing for your interview in the ‘Scrubbing Up’ section of A Taste of Medicine, a website designed to assist students applying for courses in medicine and healthcare.
-To further assist you we would suggest that you read the article ‘Putting the 6 C’s at the heart of nurse education‘.
+Please read carefully the following information for further details of this process: About multiple-mini interviews [PDF] To further assist you we would suggest that you read the article ‘Putting the 6 C’s at the heart of nurse education‘.
 The article will provide you with a good indication of the characteristics we are looking for from our student nurses.
 This information will also help prepare you for your 20 minute Masters in Nursing Essay.
 The essay can be on a variety of topics, so it is good practice to familiarise yourself with key events and changes in the NHS over the past 10 years.
 Student Nurse Person Specification In applying to be a student nurse, you’re not only applying for a place on a university course but also for a future career.
 Our Student Nurse Person Specification outlines the skills and qualities required.
 The assessments you’ll undertake in the multiple-mini interview will investigate how well you meet these skills and qualities.
 Download the Student Nurse Person Specification [PDF] Occupational health If you have any health problems you feel may impact on your nursing studies, we recommend that you discuss this informally with the admissions tutor or admissions staff either while waiting for your MMI or on completion of your MMI.
 Our equal opportunities policy means that we cannot ask you specific questions about your health or make decisions based on any health information you choose to disclose.
 If you’re unsure whether your health condition may affect your ability to study on the course, you may wish to discuss this with our occupational health consultants at St George’s NHS Trust on tel 020 8725 2633.
 How to find us The interview and selection day will take place at our Kingston Hill campus.
 Kingston University has three main campuses – the Kingston Hill campus is about a mile from Kingston town centre (around 15 minutes by bus).
 For maps and directions see: How to get to Kingston University’s Kingston Hill campus Note: If you’re travelling by car and parking within the campus, you’ll need to provide your car registration number to the reception staff in the Stable Block on arrival.
 You do not need to pre-book via the admissions staff as instructed on the University Visit pages.
 After your interview You’ll be advised formally via UCAS of the outcome of your interview.
 This is usually done within 10 working days of your interview.
 Please look at your UCAS TRACK for the decision.
 UCAS will normally email you to inform you that a decision has been made.
 If you’re made an offer, you’ll receive a number of emails from the Faculty of Health, Social Care and Education and Kingston University with information on what you need to do next.
 If you firmly accept our offer at UCAS, you’ll also be sent emails about our ‘Getting Ready’ website which has further information about your course and the start date.
 Occupational health forms and instructions on how to complete the online Disclosure and Barring Service application will be sent to you, usually in June or July, prior to the start of the course.
 Please be sure to keep your personal details updated at UCAS, so that you receive all the information from the University and the Faculty.
 Any queries or concerns?
 Please email email@example.com if you have any queries or concerns about the interview and selection day.